Frequently Asked Questions

 WHAT'S THE TIME COMMITMENT?

 Porterbrook is built on learning in community.
-You do not meet in a classroom setting, other than once a quarter (we call these Conference Weekends), where we gather for a Friday night, and most of a Saturday together.
+You do not meet in a classroom setting, other than the two Conference Weekends, where we gather for a Friday night, and most of a Saturday together.
 On a weekly basis, there is flexibility.
 You'll be meeting with your Study Group once a week, but you can meet at a time and place that fits best for your group.

 WHAT IS A STUDY GROUP?